What is special with RonDB#

 This includes the following points:

-In the MySQL world as well as in the NoSQL world there is a great debate about how to replicate for highest availability.
+Both in the MySQL world and the NoSQL world, there is a great debate about how to replicate for the highest availability.
 Our design uses fully synchronous transactions.

-Most designs have moved towards complex replication protocols since the simple two-phase commit protocol is a blocking protocol.
-Instead of moving to a complex replication protocol we solved the blocking part.
+Most designs have moved toward complex replication protocols since the simple two-phase commit protocol is a blocking protocol.
+Instead of moving to a complex replication protocol, we solved the blocking part.
 Our two-phase commit protocol is non-blocking since we can rebuild the transaction state after a crash in a new node.
-Thus independent of how many crashes we experience we will always be able to find a new node to take over the transactions from the failed node (as long as the cluster is still operational, a failed cluster will always require a recovery action, independent of replication protocol).
+Thus independent of how many crashes we experience, we will always be able to find a new node to take over the transactions from the failed node (as long as the cluster is still operational, a failed cluster will always require a recovery action, independent of replication protocol).

-During this node failure takeover the rows that were involved in the transactions that lost their transaction coordinator remains locked.
-The remainder of the rows are unaffected, they can immediately be used in new transactions from any alive transaction coordinator.
+During this node failure takeover, the rows that were involved in the transactions that lost their transaction coordinator remain locked.
+The remainder of the rows are unaffected and can immediately be used in new transactions from any alive transaction coordinator.
 The locked rows will remain locked until we have rebuilt the transaction states and decided the outcome of the transactions that lost their transaction coordinator.

-When a transaction have completed, RonDB have replicated not only the logs of the changes.
-RonDB have also updated the data in each replica.
+When a transaction has completed, RonDB has replicated not only the logs of the changes.
+RonDB has also updated the data in each replica.
 Thus independent of which replica is read, it will always see the latest changes.

-Thus we can handle cross-shard transactions and queries, it means that we make the data available for reads immediately after committing the data.
+Thus we can handle cross-shard transactions and queries, meaning that we make the data available for reading immediately after committing the data.

 The requirement to always be able to read your own updates we solve either by always sending reads to the primary replica or through a setting on the table to use the read backup feature in which case the commit acknowledged is delayed shortly to ensure that we can immediately read the backup replicas and see our own update.